 When it comes to student finances, it can be easy to get overwhelmed by tuition fees, maintenance loans, accommodation costs and budgeting, but managing your money is crucial to ensuring you can get the most out of your experience at university.

 In this article, we list our top 10 money-saving tips for university students, covering everything from choosing the right bank account to why you should do your grocery shopping at night for the cheapest deals.
+For more student money-saving tips, read our article, 'How to save money as a student'.

 1. Work out your budget